Bhutan Visitor Guide

 The following allowances are per person for bring items into Bhutan:

-- Two 1 litre bottle of spirits or wine (rigidly enforced)
+- Two litres of spirits or wine (rigidly enforced)

 - 100mls of perfume